TinoMako/100DaysOfCloud/Journey/003/Readme.md

 ✍️ General knowledge of a computer and the internet is enough to understand this topic.

-## Use Case

-- 🖼️ (Show-Me) Create an graphic or diagram that illustrate the use-case of how this knowledge could be applied to real-world project
-- ✍️ (Show-Me) Explain in one or two sentences the use case

-## Cloud Research

-- ✍️ Document your trial and errors.
-Share what you tried to learn and understand about the cloud topic or while completing micro-project.
-- 🖼️ Show as many screenshot as possible so others can experience in your cloud research.

 ## Short Introduction

-✍️ Amazon Elastic Compute Cloud(EC2) is a web service that provides secure, resizable compute capacity in the cloud.Knowing EC2 is fundamental to understanding how the cloud works.
+✍️ Amazon Elastic Compute Cloud(EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+Knowing EC2 is fundamental to understanding how the cloud works.

 ### Step 1 — Creating an Amazon Machine Image(AMI)